polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 If you install one of the SQLite database plugins using [the plugins component](/dashboard/plugins/), you also typically get a lot of example SQL statements - Implying SQL Studio is also a nice place to start out if you want to teach yourself SQL.
-To access the SQL editor open up SQL Studio and click _"SQL view"_.
+To access the SQL editor open up SQL Studio and click the _"SQL"_ tab.

 ![Screenshot of SQL Studio in SQL view to execute SQL with syntax highlighting and autocomplete](/images/sql-editor.jpg)

 ## Create and design your database visually

 You can also use SQL Studio to visually create and design your database.
 This is a graphical user interface, where you don't need to write any SQL DDL to create your database structure.
 SQL Studio's database designer allows you to create new tables, add fields to your tables, and create foreign keys referencing other tables as you wish.
-In addition SQL Studio's designer also allows you to create _"link tables"_, automatically encapsulating a many to many relationship between two tables.

 ![Screenshot of SQL Studio and its design view allowing you to visually design your databases](/images/sql-designer.jpg)